 Central College is a place that “walks the walk,” putting into action environmental initiatives.
 All entering students enroll in a sustainability course as part their core requirement.
 Central College is a member of AASHE, the Upper Midwest Association for Campus Sustainability (UMACS) and a signatory to the Talloires Declaration.
 Central College has been a leader in environmental design since 2003 and has pledged to go carbon neutral.
 Learn more about Central's sustainability efforts.

-In fall 2003, the Vermeer Science Center underwent a major renovation and expansion.
-The $20-million project added 40,000 square meters to the original 3,000.
-Central was awarded a silver Leadership in Energy and Environmental Design (LEED) medal rating from the United States Green Building Council (USGBC), making the science center the first LEED-rated building in the state and the first LEED rated science building in the nation, making Central a leader in environmental design.
+Central became a leader in environmental design when the Vermeer Science Center, which houses biology, chemistry, physics, natural science, mathematics and computer science departments, was awarded a silver Leadership in Energy and Environmental Design (LEED) medal rating from the United States Green Building Council (USGBC).
+The science center was the first LEED-rated building in the state and the first LEED rated science building in the nation.
+The building contains 13 high-tech classrooms and a fully equipped GIS laboratory, as well as open computer labs and science labs where students can conduct their own research.

-Students are encouraged to study abroad with Central College to enhance their development as global citizens.
+Students are encouraged to study abroad with Central College to enhance their development as global citizens and many courses taken abroad count toward the major.
 Academic opportunities and internship programs also are available in Chicago, Washington, D.C., and New York City.
 Learn more about Central’s study abroad programs.

 Amy Andrews and Ethan Van Kooten had no money.
 How could they build a house?
 With truckloads of reclaimed materials, the students created a tiny home for $489.

 Rachel Frana ’15 is using GIS mapping technology to help food pantries identify underserved areas of Des Moines.

 With internship opportunities in Chicago and Washington, D.C., Central students can venture off campus for real-life job opportunities—and they gain more than work experience in the process.